The Philosophy · 8 min read

 What is actually true right now?

 Not the story.
 Not the shame spiral.
-Not the version of events your inner critic keeps replaying.
 Just the truth.
 Maybe the truth is: you made mistakes.
 Maybe the truth is: you're starting over.
-Maybe the truth is: you're stronger than anyone expected you to be.
+Maybe the truth is: you're stronger than anyone expected.
 Self-leaders begin with reality.
 Not denial.

 What do I want my life to stand for?

-This question is terrifying for a lot of people.
-Because once you answer it honestly, you can't pretend you didn't know.
-For me, the answer eventually became clear: I want my life to stand for honesty.
-For rebuilding.
-For the kind of courage that doesn't look heroic on Instagram but quietly changes lives.
+This question is terrifying, because once you answer it honestly, you can't pretend you didn't know.
 Self-leadership means choosing your values before the world assigns them to you.

 What is the next right step?

 Not the ten-year plan.
-Not the perfect strategy.
 Just the next right step.
 Send the email.
 Write the page.
 Take the walk.
 Tell the truth.
-Self-leaders move forward one decision at a time.
-Not because they're fearless.
-Because they're committed.
+Self-leaders move forward one decision at a time — not because they're fearless, but because they're committed.

 The Most Radical Thing You Can Do